YORK CITY SOUTH

 It was probably the oldest gig crowd I’ve been in, I swore I saw a few pensioners.
 Down the front was a rotund Spizz, at the back the French parents and entourage of the support act.

 Deaf School ambled on stage through the audience.

 Enrico Cadillac Jnr, fulfilled a 30 year ambition of looking like a 50 year old spiv.

 Bette wore a demure business style trouser suit (although she could have still fitted into her 1970s red leather dress).

 I had to look closely to confirm it was Ian Ritchie, not his son, on sax.
 The years hadn’t been so kind to Eric Shark, but nothing would stop him from being there.

-Although 30 years old, the music was still as essential as ever, albeit a little rusty in places.
+Although over 30 years old, the music was still as essential as ever, albeit a little rusty in places.
 The set, drawn largely from the first 2 LPs, was over far too quickly.

 Hanger, standing in the background, brought the gig to a halt when his glasses flew off midway through his guitar solo and 4 band members took to hands and knees to retrieve them from the stage floor.

-Ian Ritchie’s sax was as infectious as ever despite his time on Roger Walters' world tour".
+Ian Ritchie’s sax was as infectious as ever despite his time on Roger Walters' world tour.

 TBBM, a 20 something who'd been given the 1st Deaf School LP only a few months previous, left as enthused as those who'd seen DS in the 70s & 80s.